-It seems like every time you turn around, another state is legalizing recreational marijuana use.
-And while the Palmetto State has permitted the use of certain derivatives of marijuana for patients with seizure disorders, the law and its enforcement remain murky.
-Here are the basics of South Carolina’s marijuana laws as they currently stand.
+It seems like every time you turn around, another state is legalizing recreational and medicinal marijuana use.
+And while South Carolina has permitted the use of certain derivatives of marijuana for patients with seizure disorders, the law and its enforcement remain murky.
+Below are the basics of South Carolina marijuana laws as they currently stand.
+If you are facing marijuana possession charges or any drug crime contact our South Carolina marijuana possession defense attorneys.

 Marijuana Laws in South Carolina